-4.1.9.2 Coordinator of the ORU Bible Institute
+4.1.9.2 Director of the ORU Bible Institute

-In assisting the Vice President of Technology and Innovation, the coordinator performs the following functions.
+In assisting the Vice President of Technology and Innovation, the director performs the following functions.

-- 1. Explores programming ideas for the certificate and diploma programs with academic deans, chairs, and faculty members - 2.
-Coordinates the development and revision of administrative and promotional materials - 3.
-Coordinates course development and revision to ensure consistency and academic integrity - 4.
-Coordinates activity between appropriate service offices - 5.
+- 1. Oversees both branches of the ORU Bible Institute: Church-based and Online - 2.
+Recruits and enrolls churches and students into the ORU Bible Institute - 3.
+Manages the Online Bible Institute staff - 4.
+Oversees all administrative tasks related to the ORU Bible Institute - 5.
+Teaches in ORU Bible Institute courses - 6.
+Explores programming ideas for the certificate and diploma programs with academic deans, chairs, and faculty members - 7.
+Coordinates the development and revision of administrative and promotional materials - 8.
+Coordinates course development and revision to ensure consistency and academic integrity

+- 9. Coordinates activity between appropriate service offices10.
 Reports to the Vice President of Technology and Innovation